Scicrop/brazil-canopy-height-model/README.md

 ## Citation

-Please cite our paper if you use this code or any of the provided data.
+Please cite the first authors of the paper if you use this code or any of the provided data.

 Lang, N., Jetz, W., Schindler, K., & Wegner, J. D. (2023).
 A high-resolution canopy height model of the Earth.
 Nature Ecology & Evolution, 1-12.
 ```